Complete product documentation for Hotel Xenia WP

 Select if you want the Default Panel to display a Color, an Image or a Slider.

 Select a Color Set for the Media Panel.
-There are five available sets to select from.
+There are five sets available.

 If you want to edit the Color Sets go to Theme Options > General > Basic Colors and Sets